Headaches - cluster

 Cluster headaches are rare, affecting less than 1% of the population.

-Cluster headaches can affect all ages, from children to the elderly, but are most common from young adulthood through middle age.
+Cluster headaches can affect all ages, from children to older people, but are most common from young adulthood through middle age.
 In men, the typical age of onset is in the 30s.
 In women, cluster headaches usually develop in the 60s.

 Men are 3 to 4 times more likely to have cluster headaches than women.
 Unlike with migraines, fluctuations in estrogen and other female hormones do not appear to play a role in cluster headaches.

 Lifestyle factors play a role in cluster headaches.
 They include:

 Drinking.Alcohol consumption is a major risk factor.
 Alcohol, especially red wine and beer, is the most common attack trigger during active periods of headaches.

 Smoking.Cigarette smoking and tobacco products are risk factors for cluster headaches.
 These headaches are more common in people who smoke.
 However, quitting smoking does not appear to stop attacks.

 Stress.Emotional stress and physical exertion are risk factors for triggering cluster headaches.